redbadger/awesome-badger/chriswhealy/hieroglyphy/but-why/README.md

 This exercise is not entirely pointless because it explores the area of language encoding.

-There needs to be a balance between providing sufficient characters to allow for expressiveness and readability, yet not providing all characters simply because they have a non-zero probability of being used.
+When deciding on the size of an encoding alphabet, there needs to be a balance between providing sufficient characters to allow for expressiveness and readability, yet not providing every possible character simply because it has a non-zero probability of being used.

 Given that most high-level programming languages use English keywords, we naturally expect the encoding alphabet to include: